MileHacker Logo

 Car Rental Considerations

-• Self-Drive Car Rental: Not recommended for tourists in Vietnam due to complex legal requirements (a local driving license is needed, not just an IDP) plus tough traffic conditions.
+• Self-Drive Car Rental: Not recommended for visitors in Vietnam due to complex legal requirements (a local driving license is needed, not just an IDP) plus tough traffic flow.

-• Car with Driver: Readily available through hotels, tour agencies, or private operators in The City of lanterns and Da Nang.
+• Car with Driver: Readily available through hotels, tour agencies, or independent operators in Hoi An and Da Nang.
 This is the safest option and most convenient option for a private trip to My Son sanctuary.

 • Prices vary based on duration and vehicle type.
 This option offers comfort and local knowledge.

-• It further bypasses the need for a local driving license conversion.
+• It also bypasses the need for a local driving license conversion.

 Motorcycle & Scooter Rentals

-• Availability: Widely available for rent in Hoi An and The City of bridges.
-Prices typically range from 100,000 - 150,1 per day for a scooter, plus fuel.
+• Availability: Widely available for rent in The City of lanterns and The City of bridges.
+Prices typically range from 100,000 - 150,000 VIETNAMESE dong per day for a scooter, plus fuel.

 • Requirements: Technically, an International Driving Permit (IDP) with a motorbike endorsement is required, along with your national driving license.
 Enforcement can be lax, but it is necessary for insurance validity and legal compliance.